Longest National Highway in India: 10 Amazing Highways

 Longest National Highway in India: NH 44

 The longest national highway in India is NH44, covering a vast distance as it combines seven major national highways.
-NH44 starts in Jammu and Kashmir and runs through Haryana, Punjab, Delhi, Uttar Pradesh, and Tamil Nadu, making it the longest highway in India.
+It spans approximately 4,112 kilometers, connecting Srinagar in Jammu and Kashmir to Kanyakumari in Tamil Nadu through multiple states, including Haryana, Punjab, Delhi, Uttar Pradesh, and Tamil Nadu, making it the longest highway in India.
 Its historical significance comes from combining these highways, leading to a more efficient transportation network across the nation.

 NH44’s importance extends beyond its impressive length; it plays a crucial role in improving connectivity, facilitating trade, and supporting tourism.
 As a key part of India’s transportation infrastructure, NH44 showcases the nation’s commitment to establishing a well-connected and efficient road network for the benefit of its citizens and the overall economy.